Skip to main content

 • Relying only on logic or precedent.
 Patients are unique and their specifics are critical.

-• Satisficing and Occam's Razor: both can be valuable tools in general but can also result in less common conditions being missed.
-More mundanely, most doctors have never seen most rare conditions and are less likely to consider them.
+• Satisficing and Occam's Razor can result in less common conditions being missed.
+More mundanely, most doctors have never seen most rare conditions and are simply less likely to consider them.

 You'll have noticed, as did Groopman, that these biases can also be tools and so are heuristic, context-sensitive, and require skill, experience, and intuition to apply and interpret.